Welcome from the Sudreau Global Justice Program

 Hello!
-I am Professor Jim Gash, Director of the Global Justice Program at Pepperdine School of Law.
+I am Professor Jim Gash, Director of the Sudreau Global Justice Program at Pepperdine Law School.

 If you want your law degree to equip you to serve the underserved around the world, then Pepperdine is the right school for you.
 As the premier global justice program in the country, Pepperdine has an established and expanding student internship footprint that includes Africa, Asia, and South America.